A non-resident must have an Estonian registry code to declare income in Estonia, which means:

 Applying for a non-resident code

-If a person does not have an Estonian personal ID code, it is possible to apply for the code of the register of taxable persons (non-resident code) from the Estonian Tax and Customs Board.
+If a person does not have an Estonian personal ID code, it is possible to apply for the non-resident code from the Estonian Tax and Customs Board.
 Both a non-resident and a person who makes payments to non-residents, for example an employer, can apply for the code.

 To avoid double-issuance of codes, we suggest checking beforehand if you already have a registry code issued by the Estonian Tax and Customs Board through the inquiry of non-residency.